-(ALL) Career Orientation and Training for Midshipmen (CORTRAMID).
+ALL) Career Orientation and Training for Midshipmen (CORTRAMID).
 Midshipmen will spend a week with each Naval community (aviation, submarines, and surface) and one week with the Marine Corps.
-The intent is to introduce the midshipmen to the career opportunities available in each community/service. " 2nd Summer:
+The intent is to introduce the midshipmen to the career opportunities available in each community/service " Second summer:

 Navy) Enlisted Cruise aboard operational ships across the fleet in order for the midshipmen to develop an appreciation of the role/life of the enlisted sailor.
-Marine) Mountain Warfare Training Center (MWTC) in Bridgeport, CA, learning small unit leadership skills in an arduous Mountain environment.
-Those Marine Option Midshipmen who are not selected for MWTC shall attend an amphibious surface cruise. " 3rd Summer:
+Mountain Warfare Training Center (MWTC) in Bridgeport, CA, learning small unit leadership skills in an arduous mountain environment.
+Those Marine Option Midshipmen who are not selected for MWTC shall attend an amphibious surface cruise. " Third summer:

 - (Navy) Junior Officer Cruise in the midshipmen's chosen/desired warfare community. - (Marine) Officer Candidate School, Quantico, VA.
-Note: 3rd Summer training is a Title 10, U.S.C. requirement in order to commission as an Ensign or 2nd Lieutenant.
-Advanced Standing College Program midshipmen are only required to fulfill the 3rd summer training requirement.
-Air Force Cadets selected for enrollment into the POC must attend Air Force ROTC field traning normally during the summer between their sophomore and junior years.
+Note: Third summer training is a Title 10, U.S.C. requirement in order to commission as an ensign or second lieutenant.
+Advanced Standing College Program midshipmen are only required to fulfill the third summer training requirement.
+Air/Space Force Cadets selected for enrollment into the POC must attend Air Force ROTC field training normally during the summer between their sophomore and junior years.
 This training, conducted at Maxwell Air Force Base, AL, is designed to develop military leadership and discipline as well as provide an orientation to Air Force operations.
 At the same time, each cadet is evaluated for potential as an Air Force officer.
 Field training normally includes marksmanship, expeditionary operations, and physical fitness training.
 A variety of professional development training programs are available to qualified GMC cadets during the summer between their freshman and sophomore years and to interested POC cadets between their junior and senior years.
 Cadets may participate in career field orientation at locations around the world in jobs such as pilot, aircraft maintenance, security forces, or missile launch officer.
-Commissions Successful completion of the ROTC program leads to a commission in one of the armed forces provided the cadet is fully eligible and qualified under regulations of the Department of Defense.
+Commissions Successful completion of the ROTC program leads to a commission in one of the armed forces, provided the cadet is fully eligible and qualified under regulations of the Department of Defense.
 The Army also offers Reserve Force and National Guard commissions.
-Credits for Previous Military Service or ROTC Cadets who have served in the armed forces but do not hold reserve commissions may be given credit for all or part of the Basic Course at the discretion of the Professor of Military Science (PMS) or the Professor of Aerospace Studies (PAS).
+The Air Force also offers Reserve Force commissions on a competitive basis.
+Credits for previous military service or ROTC Cadets who have served in the armed forces but do not hold reserve commissions may be given credit for all or part of the Basic Course at the discretion of the professor of military science (PMS) or the professor of aerospace studies (PAS).
 Credit for ROTC work at another institution offering senior ROTC courses is allowed upon receipt of an official transcript of the ROTC record from the former institution.
 Appropriate credit for Junior ROTC work may be granted by the PMS/PNS/PAS.
 Questions about specific requirements and procedure should be referred to the PMS/PNS/PAS.
 Federal Selective Service Registration Law Enrollment at VMI does not preclude the requirement to register with the Selective Service.
-Advising & Reserve Officer Training Corps (ROTC) Curriculum Fall and Spring Semester Requirements (Updated Spring 2011) - " Aerospace Studies (AS) - " Military Science (MS) - " Naval Science (NS & MC) Notes:
+Advising & Reserve Officer Training Corps (ROTC) curriculum Fall and spring semester requirements (updated spring 2011) - " Aerospace Studies (AS) - " Military Science (MS) - " Naval Science (NS & MC) Notes: